Flexible Flat Feet

 What is flat foot?

-Flatfoot is often a complex disorder, with diverse symptoms and varying degrees of deformity and disability.
+Flatfoot is often a complex disorder with diverse symptoms, varying degrees of deformity and disability.
 There are several types of flatfoot, all of which have one characteristic in common: partial or total collapse (loss) of the arch.

 Other characteristics of flatfoot:

-“Toe drift,” is a common characteristic of the flat foot, this is where the toes and front part of the foot point outward The heel tilts toward the outside and the ankle appears to turn in A tight Achilles tendon, which causes the heel to lift off the ground earlier when walking may make the problem worse Bunions and hammertoes may develop as a result of a flatfoot.
+Flat feet issues may include toe drift, which is where the toes and front part of the foot point outward.
+The heel tilts toward the outside and the ankle appears to turn in.
+A tight Achilles tendon, that causes the heel to lift off the ground earlier when walking, may make the problem worse.
+Bunions and hammertoes may also develop as a result of a flatfoot.